microsoft/Mobius/csharp/Adapter/documentation/Mobius_API_Documentation.md

 ####Summary

+            HiveContext is deprecated.
+Use SparkSession.Builder().EnableHiveSupport()
-            A variant of Spark SQL that integrates with data stored in Hive.
+            HiveContext is a variant of Spark SQL that integrates with data stored in Hive.
             Configuration for Hive is read from hive-site.xml on the classpath.
             It supports running both SQL and HiveQL commands.